foo123/codemirror-grammar/README.md

 ###Todo

-Code Indentation is Codemirror default, looking for ways to add more elaborate indentation and code folding rules to the grammar specification. (maybe add "actions" to the grammar syntax part ?? )
+Code Indentation is Codemirror default, looking for ways to add more elaborate indentation and code folding rules to the grammar specification via "grammar action tokens" (see gramar reference)

 ###Features